Horseback Riding Safety

 Real World Horseback Riding Injuries

 A 12-year-old girl suffered severe brain injuries after being thrown from a horse.
 The trail they had been riding on had become wet due to severe rains the night before and the horse lost its footing.
-Even though the girl was wearing a helmet at the time, the force from the throw was enough to cause severe damage to her skull and brain.
+Even though the girl was wearing a helmet at the time, the force from the fall was enough to cause severe damage to her skull and brain.
 It is likely that if she had not been wearing the helmet she would have been killed.
 Since the injury, the girl has gone through 14 surgeries and has slipped into a coma twice.
 She now requires constant care by her parents, but is slowly regaining the ability to speak and interact with others.

 Looking for more safety information on horseback riding?

 Check out our horseback riding safety blog posts from Su Rider, theEquestrian Coordinator at Wesley Woods Camp.